Child Therapists in Baltimore

 Rachel Greenberg Larson, LCPC

-Rachel helps children and families cope with a variety of issues from anxiety and depression to behavioral problems and emotion regulation.
+Rachel helps children, adolescents, and families cope with a variety of issues from anxiety and depression to behavioral problems and emotion regulation.
 Throughout the process of therapy, Rachel cultivates a warm and genuine therapeutic relationship.
 She draws on her certification in Parent-Child Interaction Therapy and Cognitive Behavioral Therapy (CBT) to guide her work.
 Rachel sees children as young as 3 years old and also enjoys her work with adolescents.
-She sees children and adolescents for in-person therapy sessions in our Baltimore Therapy office and also works with child in virtual sessions.
+She sees children and adolescents for in-person therapy sessions in our Baltimore Therapy office and also works with children in virtual sessions.
+Rachel also focuses on stress management techniques to help children and families cope with various challenges.

 Jessica Jones, LCSW-C